All Products

 image.png

-4. In the Run Command panel, configure the parameters and click Run.
+4. In the Run Command panel, configure the parameters as prompted and click Run.

 • Execution Plan: Select a time to run the command.
 For more information, see Execution plan details.

-• Select Instance: Select the instances on which to upgrade the Cloud Assistant client.
-The instances must be running and have the Cloud Assistant client installed.
+• Select Instance: Select the instances on which to upgrade the Cloud Assistant Agent.
+The instances must be in the Running state and have the Cloud Assistant Agent installed.

 For more information about the parameters, see View and run public commands.

-If the execution result is similar to the one shown in the following figure, the Cloud Assistant Agent is upgraded successfully.image.png
+If the execution result is similar to the one shown in the following figure, the Cloud Assistant Agent is successfully upgraded.image.png

 Note

-If the public command fails to run, view the error message and fix the issue based on the diagnostic information.
+If the public command fails, view the error message and resolve the issue based on the diagnostic information.
 For more information, see Common errors and troubleshooting for failed executions.

 Upgrade by manually downloading the installation package

-You can also manually download and install the latest package to upgrade the agent.
+You can also manually download the latest installation package to upgrade the agent.
 For more information about installation methods, see Install the Cloud Assistant Agent.

-Example: For a Linux instance that uses the x86 architecture, run the following command to download and install the latest Cloud Assistant installation package.
-This example uses an RPM package.
+For example, on a Linux instance that uses the x86 architecture, you can run the following command to download and install the latest Cloud Assistant Agent installation package using an RPM Package Manager (RPM).

 wget "https://aliyun-client-assist.oss-accelerate.aliyuncs.com/linux/aliyun_assist_latest.rpm" && sudo rpm -ivh --force aliyun_assist_latest.rpm